Proof Pressure vs. Burst Pressure in Heavy-Duty Pressure Gauges

 *Derived from sample burst tests on completed bourdon-tube/socket assemblies.

-Tip: For pulsating services, consider a gauge one size higher than normal so that steady-state readings fall within the 40 to 65 % sweet spot recommended by ASME B40.100.
+Tip: For pulsating processes, consider a gauge one range higher than normal so that steady-state readings fall within the recommended operation pressures.

 Operating Guidelines for Long Gauge Life